wrichter/frankenshift/README.md

 # systemctl reboot
 ```

-Once the system comes back up, verify the ostree:
+Once the system comes back up, log in again and verify the ostree:

 ```console
 # rpm-ostree status
 State: idle